Claim: Groucho Marx made a risqué wisecrack about his cigar to a female You Bet Your Life contestant with 19 children.

 GROUCHO: "I love my cigar, too, but I take it out of my mouth once in a while."

-Since You Bet Your Life was heavily edited, and this remark (if it truly occurred) would certainly have been cut from the finished program as too offensive for the standards of the times, we can state definitively that (claims to the contrary notwithstanding) nobody ever actually heard it broadcast.
-If Groucho really made this quip, the only people who would have heard it were the people present during the recording of the program (i.e., the cast, crew, contestants, and studio audience).
+Since You Bet Your Life was taped in advance, heavily edited, and not aired live, this remark (if it truly occurred) would certainly have been cut from the finished program as too offensive for the standards of the times; so we can state definitively that (claims to the contrary notwithstanding) nobody ever actually heard it broadcast.
+If Groucho had really made this quip, the only people who would have heard it would have been the people present during the recording of the program (i.e., the cast, crew, contestants, and studio audience).

 So, did Groucho in fact utter this risqué remark, even if his bon mot never made it onto the airwaves?
 The one person who would undoubtedly know the truth is Groucho himself, and he maintained in a 1972 interview with Roger Ebert for Esquire magazine that he never said it: